jaredly/j3/Roadmap.md

+# Ok
+so I've been going back and forth on the "stages" thing. but I think my final answer is that:
+- I want things to be green by default
+- if you want to make changes outside of the current "stage", you can
+  - stash them
+  - open a new tab

+NOTE that now that we have `eref`s for global references, we can compile them differently (using `$env[toplevel + loc]`), which means we don't have to ... ... ... sanitize them anymore. (locals still need it though).
+HOwever, do need to think about `builtins`, and what toplevel they end up referencing.
+I mean, probably the actual one they came from?
+Maybe?
+Or the compiler? hrmmmm.

+dinifetly a thing: HiddenInfo just does a listener model. if no listeners, then don't grab focus?

+If you're editing an ID, the edited text is *local state* until (a) a timeout
+(b) you focus elsewhere
+(c) you accept an autocomplete
+Then it gets committed back to the store, and we process stuff

+btW I think I want `blank`s to be significant now, at least in some places.

+#

 mOre thoughts about documents:
 - by default, a new document is a "scratch" document, e.g. it's probably not meant for public consumption.
 Just a place to do stuff.
 If you then give it a name, it gets upgraded to something that shows up places.